aldrin112602/SimplyJS/README.md

 });
 ```
 ---
 This code will render a `div` element with a class of `"container"`, containing an `h1` element with the text `"Hello, world!"` and a `p` element with some sample text.
-It will then append that div to the element with an ID of `"app"` in your HTML document.
+It will then append that div to the element with an ID of `"root"` in your HTML document.

 The `Simply.render` method takes 3 arguments: a component function, container element and callback function.
 The component function should return a tree of Simply elements, which are plain JavaScript objects that describe a UI element.
 These elements can be nested, just like regular HTML, to build up a complete user interface.